EpoxyD/python_calendar/README.md

 ![Python application](https://github.com/EpoxyD/python_calendar/workflows/Python%20application/badge.svg)

-## Logic
+## General

-- Add one single CSV containing all teams in the separate competitions
-- Parse this file into a dictionary per competition
-- Generate
+Load a CSV file and generate a random calendar from the input fields in a round-robin fashion.
+The resulting calendar will be output as a CSV file on its own.

 ## Usage

-### Generate Binary

-make

-### Enter teams
+### Enter teams in the CSV file

 Update teams.csv to your own desire